walmartlabs/thorax/README.md

 ## Templating

 Thorax provides deep integration with [Handlebars](http://www.handlebarsjs.com).
 By default one view maps to one Handlebars template of the same name.
 View attributes are made automatically availble to template as are model attributes if a model was set on a view with `setModel`.
-Views having a collection set via `setCollection` will look for corresponding `view-name-item.handlebars` and `view-name-empty.handlebars` templates.
-The `view` and `template` helpers are provided to allow the direct inclusion of other views or templates inside of templates.

 ### name *view.name*

-Every view descending from Application.View must have a name attribute. `render` will look for a corresponding handlebars template of the same name.
+Every view descending from Application.View should have a name attribute. `render` will look for a corresponding handlebars template of the same name.

     Application.View.extend({
       name: 'view-name'